SMARTHEP/HEPScape-English/English_scripts_CC/HEPscape-Phase-Junior-AudioOK_English.md

 Exactly, it seems that there is a problem with the superconducting magnets of the LHC.
 But now we need someone to explain how to solve the problem.

-## Fourth video: Sabrina  Giorgetti (P5) 3:06 to 4:10
+## Fourth video: Maximilian Amerl (LHC) 3:05 to 3.32

-Setting: P5, upstairs, near open magnet
+Setting: in front of LHC beam

 What you see here is the inside of one of the LHC magnets.
 The famous blue tubes that are often seen in the photos are actually gigantic superconducting magnets that serve to keep the particles rotating inside the accelerator on a circular trajectory, a large circumference, the circumference of the LHC.
 These magnets are very special, and to work they must be kept at very low temperatures.
 But do you know how low?
 Help me find out and let's find the right combination to restart the LHC together.

 [Robotic voice:]
 Temperature entered correctly.
 The LHC magnets are ready for collisions.

-[Back to Sabrina]
+[Back to Maximilian]

 Great, we have set the right temperature and the magnets are ready for insertion of the particle beam.
 But am I wrong or are there still some pieces of the puzzle missing?
 Our work isn't finished.
 But first, let's see what these magnets are for.

-## Fifth video: Simone Francescato (P1) 4:10 to 4:50
+## Fifth video: Danielle Wilson-Edwards (LHC) 4:02 to 4:50

-Setting: R1, in front of LHC beam
+Setting: in front of LHC beam

 These magnets lined up one behind the other along a 27km circumference, form the accelerator.
 Inside, the particles rotate in two opposite directions and then collide near the four main experiments, producing the collisions.